Children of the Chapel

-The Children of the Chapel are the boys with unbroken voices, choristers, who form part of the Chapel Royal, the body of singers and priests serving the spiritual needs of their sovereign wherever they were called upon to do so.
+The Children of the Chapel, or Children of the Chapel Royal, are a group of boy choristers and actors who form part of the Chapel Royal, the body of singers and priests who perform for the monarchy of the United Kingdom.
 They were overseen by the Master of the Children of the Chapel Royal.

 The Children of the Chapel Royal

-Sometime in the 12th century or earlier, a distinct establishment known as the Chapels Royal was created within the English Royal Court and its musical establishment now claims to be the oldest continuous musical organization in the world.
-Children sang in church because their high voices were considered closest to the angels and Queen Elizabeth’s need for entertainment and care for her “spiritual well being”.
-Boy groups from grammar and choir school, ages 7–14, were royally patronized to perform songs for the Queen and her court.
+Sometime in the 12th century or earlier, a distinct establishment known as the Chapels Royal was created within the English Royal Court.
+Its musical establishment now claims to be the oldest continuous musical organization in the world.
+Children sang in church because their high voices were considered closest to the angels, and Queen Elizabeth desired entertainment and care for her “spiritual well being”.
+Boy groups from grammar school and choir school, ages 7–14, were royally patronized to perform songs for the queen and her court.

-The Choir's, now just ten, boys are traditionally known as the Children of the Chapel Royal, and wear the distinctive State uniform introduced at the Restoration.
-Their special school within St James's Palace no longer operates, having closed in 1923; the boys all attend the City of London School and receive a choral scholarship from The King.
-In former times when educated within the court they were very much a part of court life and by ancient tradition were entitled to many small special privileges.
+The choir now has just ten boys.
+They wear the distinctive state uniform that was introduced during the Restoration.
+Their special school within St James's Palace no longer operates, having closed in 1923; the boys all attend the City of London School and receive a choral scholarship from the king.
+In the past, when the boys were educated within the court, they were very much a part of court life and were entitled to many small special privileges.

-The Choir's duties remain to sing the regular services in the chapel of the Monarch's home and to otherwise attend as commanded.
-It is based in the two chapels of St James's Palace and services are also sung in the chapels of Kensington and Buckingham Palaces.
+The Choir's duties are to sing the regular services in the chapel of the Monarch's home and to otherwise attend as commanded.
+It is based in the two chapels of St James's Palace, and services are also sung in the chapels of Kensington and Buckingham Palaces.
 The Choir also takes part in many State and National ceremonies and at private events within the Royal Household.
-It consists of six Gentlemen in Ordinary and ten choristers and a Sub-Organist.
+It consists of six Gentlemen in Ordinary, ten choristers, and a Sub-Organist.

+At the coronation of Charles III and Camilla in 2023, one of the children of the Choir was chosen to give a welcoming address to the new King.